The DSLReports speed test (gone)

 Pros

-1. DSLReports is an original speed test
+1. DSLReports was an original speed test

 2. When the speed test completes they are relative accurate